-Additionally, the company sells and promotes EPEAT-certified products that are free of certain hazardous chemicals.
+The company sells and promotes EPEAT-certified products that are free of certain hazardous chemicals but this year did not report on statistics of tons of hazardous waste avoided.
 Best Buy remains active in the Green Chemistry & Commerce Council’s Retailer Leadership Council and is participating in the Responsible Business Alliance (formerly the Electronic Industry Citizenship Coalition).

-Opportunities for improvement: Best Buy can make progress by disclosing the content of its RSL and MRSL, both of which it pledged in 2016 to release in 2017 but so far has not.
-The company should prioritize the reduction and elimination of halogenated flame retardants in key electronics, such as televisions, and substitute them with safer alternatives in the year ahead.
-Best Buy can also expand the policy to cover packaging and include quantifiable goals for reduction or elimination of chemicals of concern, strengthen oversight of the policy by senior management, and become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
+Opportunities for improvement: Best Buy can make progress by disclosing the contents of its BRSL and MRSL since it pledged in 2016 to release both of these in 2017 but has not done so, even two years later.
+The company should prioritize the reduction and elimination of halogenated flame retardants in key electronics, such as televisions, and replace them with safer alternatives in the year ahead.
+Best Buy should also expand the policy to clearly cover packaging, strengthen accountability measures, and set public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern (CHCs) that may be present in products it sells, including per- and polyfluoroalkyl substances (PFAS) and phthalates in addition to toxic flame retardants.
+The company should also become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Best Buy’s Grade